 WORLD-STANDARD WINES THROUGH NATURAL FARMING AND SUSTAINIBILITY

 Over the last twenty-two years, Julie and Phil Hutton have tended and nurtured the vineyard with dedication.
-The couple has followed the principles of biodynamic farming for the last seven years believing in its positive influence and important philosophy.
+They have followed the principles of biodynamic farming for the last seven years, believing in its positive influence and important philosophy.
 They aim to make wines with elegance, depth and complexity, understating the oak, creating a balance that allows the true characters of the variety to shine.

 When the work is done, life is about cherishing the moments.